Meet the Staff

 Resident Director, Seeley

 Graduate Hall Director (GHD) — The GHD is a graduate student pursuing a degree in College Student Personnel Administration at the University and assists residents with personal and academic concerns, supervises the student staff, promotes intentionally designed programs, and manages the residence hall in pursuit of the mission of the department.

 Providing quality service is our number one goal in Residential Life and Student Conduct.
 More than 125 student staff work within the residence halls assisting their peers in a variety of roles.

-First Year Mentors (FYM) - The FYMs are undergraduate/graduate paraprofessional staff members that work directly with first year students as part of the First Year Achievement Program.
-The FYM staff works to create community among the first year students, provide intentionally designed programs promoting student engagement and academic success and serve as a resource for first year students as they adjust to the university.
+First Year Mentors (FYM) — The FYMs are undergraduate/graduate paraprofessional staff members who work directly with first year students as part of the First Year Achievement Program.
+The FYM staff works to create community among the first year students, provide intentionally designed programs promoting student engagement and academic success, and serve as a resource for first year students as they adjust to the university.

-Guest Relations Associates (GRA) —The GRAs are undergraduate/graduate paraprofessional staff that coordinate the guest visitation policy within the residence halls and serve as contact for guest and student concerns.
+Guest Relations Associates (GRA) — The GRAs are undergraduate/graduate paraprofessional staff who coordinate the guest visitation policy within the residence halls and serve as contact for guest and student concerns.